ikespand/awesome-machine-learning-fluid-mechanics/README.md

 3. [DeepTurb](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-maschinenbau/profil/institute-und-fachgebiete/fachgebiet-stroemungsmechanik/carl-zeiss-stiftung-projekt-deepturb): Deep Learning in and of Turbulence, TU Ilmenau, Germany.

+4. [Thuerey Group](https://ge.in.tum.de/research/): Numerical methods for physics simulations with deep learning, TU Munich, Germany.

 ## Opensource code and examples
 - Repositiory [machine-learning-applied-to-cfd](https://github.com/AndreWeiner/machine-learning-applied-to-cfd "machine-learning-applied-to-cfd") has some excellent examples to begin with CFD and ML.

 - Repository [Computational-Fluid-Dynamics-Machine-Learning-Examples](https://github.com/loliverhennigh/Computational-Fluid-Dynamics-Machine-Learning-Examples "Computational-Fluid-Dynamics-Machine-Learning-Examples") has an example implementation for predicting drag from the boundary conditions alongside predicting the velocity and pressure field from the boundary conditions.

 - [Image Based CFD Using Deep Learning](https://github.com/IllusoryTime/Image-Based-CFD-Using-Deep-Learning "Image Based CFD Using Deep Learning")

+- [Deep-Flow-Prediction](https://github.com/thunil/Deep-Flow-Prediction) has the code for data generation, neural network training, and evaluation.

+- [TensorFlowFoam](https://github.com/argonne-lcf/TensorFlowFoam) with few tutorials on TensorFlow and OpenFoam.

 ## Tutorials
 -  [Tutorial on the **Proper Orthogonal Decomposition (POD)** by Julien Weiss](https://depositonce.tu-berlin.de/bitstream/11303/9456/5/podnotes_aiaa2019.pdf "Tutorial on the **Proper Orthogonal Decomposition (POD)** by Julien Weiss"): A step by step tutorial including the data and a Matlab implementation.
 POD is often used for dimensionality reduction.